alphagov/registers-tech-docs/source/documentation/using_the_api/api_reference.md

 * when the register was last updated
 * how many entries and records the register contains

+You can find the latest entry number by looking at the register information and comparing the most recent entry number with your own copy.

 Example URL: `https://local-authority-eng.register.gov.uk/register`

 Example request: `curl --request GET --url https://local-authority-eng.register.gov.uk/register/ --header 'accept: application/json'`